The attachment of adult women to the Italian labour market in the shadow of COVID-19: Data and methodology

 Important data limitations are to be mentioned.
-First, the point-in-time measurement of the worker’s labour market state fails to capture transitions within the period (quarter).
+First, the point-in-time measurement of the worker's labour market state fails to capture transitions within the period (quarter).
 For instance, if an employed worker becomes unemployed and finds a new job within a quarter, we do not observe those transitions in our data.
 Second, the available data stop at quarter IV of 2020, while it would be desirable to have data also for 2021 to explore the further persistence of pandemic shock.
-Second, we do not have information about the household composition of individuals, as we only observe the household size.
-For this reason, in the last part of our analysis, we use data from the European Labour Force, which contains detailed information about the number and age of children.
-Finally, another important limit of our analysis is the short longitudinal span, as we have observations about the same individuals only in two consecutive quarters, thus forcing our analysis to be based on a Markovian process of order one, which is a further limit in the study of persistence.
+Third, we do not have information on the household composition (as we only observe the household size), individual social attitudes and beliefs, and parents' characteristics.
+For this reason, in the last part of our analysis, we use data from the European Labour Force, which contains detailed information on the number and age of children, and the European Value Survey, from which we draw information on socio-cultural factors of individuals at regional level.
+Finally, the short longitudinal span of the data, having longitudinal observations only in two consecutive quarters, constrains our analysis to be based on a Markovian process of order one.